zhengyuxin/UBMS-Web/Docs/celery_demo/readme.txt

-celery -A tasks worker --loglevel=info
+celery -A tasks worker --loglevel=info -c 4

+use flower to check status

+need change